-ensuring counterparties, together with the respective credit limits, are approved.
+• ensuring counterparties, together with the respective credit limits, are approved.

-There were no significant concentrations of credit risk to counterparties at 30 June 2022.
-The Fund only has a material credit risk exposure to the banks that hold the cash balances at 30 June 2022.
-Credit risk is mitigated by the Fund by investing their cash through Major Australian Banks.
+There were no significant concentrations of credit risk to counterparties at 30 June 2023.
+The Fund only has a material credit risk exposure to the banks that hold the cash balances at 30 June 2023.